Resources

 Persistent identifier (PID)

-A persistent identifier is a string (functioning as a symbol) that acts as a (globally) unique and long-lasting reference to a thing.
+a persistent identifier is a string (functioning as a symbol) that acts as a (globally) unique and long-lasting reference to a thing.
 The identifier can be persistently resolved to digitally actionable meaningful information about the identified thing.

-Regular Record
+Intermediate Record